A Survival Guide To IoT

 DETROIT – Autonomous Vehicle expert Lawrence D. Burns, formerly General Motors Corporate Vice President of Research and Development, will be the morning keynote speaker at IoT TechConnect April 29, 2019, at the Michigan Science Center.

-Burns, who just published his latest book, Autonomy: The Quest to Build The Driverless Car – And How It Will Reshape Our World, will discuss his book’s findings – will discuss how electric-powered driverless vehicles used in transportation services will radically transform the industries that have sprung up to support the automobile over the past century.
-To order the book, click on Autonomy
+Burns, who just published his latest book, Autonomy: The Quest to Build The Driverless Car – And How It Will Reshape Our World, will discuss how electric-powered driverless vehicles used in transportation services will radically transform the automotive industry.

 IoT Tech Connect has been developed as an unbiased gathering where companies, institutions, associations, and professionals can network, show off their products and services, and become educated on Internet of Things, M2M, and Autonomous Vehicles.
 Dozens of sponsors and exhibitors expected.
 500+ attendees will be coming to hear from industry thought leaders during our keynotes and breakout sessions.
 Media outlets of all kinds will be tightly focused on the event.